Wang Jin-pyng: Early life

 Wang finished his elementary school in Tainan Municipal Dashe Elementary School.
-He finished his junior and senior high school from the Tainan First Senior High School in Tainan.
-In this school, Wang had always become the team leader of the school's tennis team.

-He finally graduated from the Teacher's College of National Taiwan Normal University in Taipei with a Bachelor of Science in mathematics in 1965.
+He finished his junior and senior high school at the Tainan First Senior High School in Tainan, where he was the team leader of the school's tennis team.
+After high school, Want attended National Taiwan Normal University and graduated with a Bachelor of Science (B.S.) in mathematics in 1965.

-Wang said that he never put extra efforts in academic studies since childhood and he does not believe in renowned star schools.
-However, his grades have always been good and his education went smoothly throughout his school years.

 Early career

 Upon graduation, Wang worked as a mathematics teacher for a year at the Provincial Ging-Der Senior High School in Changhua County.
 After his mandatory military service in the Republic of China Military Police was completed, Wang returned home to work for the family-run food processing company dealing with export and import trade.

 In early 1975, he represented his family business in the founding of Kaohsiung Industrial Association.
 He was elected as the director-in-chief of the association.
 His job involved travelling throughout Taiwan to inspect member factories and led to his entry into politics later that year.